 Top Mount Drawer Slides

-First up is drawer slides because no tray will slide without, well, drawer slides.
+First up is drawer slides because every tray will only slide with drawer slides.

-And while your first thought might be to make an L-shaped bracket and use standard side mount slides, I’ll highly recommend you just order top mount drawer slides if you don’t have sides to mount the tray to.
+And while your first thought might be to make an L-shaped bracket and use standard side-mount slides, I highly recommend you order top-mount drawer slides if you don’t have sides to mount the tray too.
 It’s what they are made for, after all.

 So, with that, here’s a quick guide to choosing slides:

-- Top mount slides should be used if you are mounting your keyboard tray to the underside of a wood desk or table.
+• Top mount slides should be used if you mount your keyboard tray to the underside of a wood desk or table.
 Either the

 Tray Material

 So you have two choices when it comes to the tray.
-If you decide to buy the drawer slides AND the tray you MIGHT be better off just buying a pre-made tray for about the same cost.
+If you decide to buy the drawer slides AND the tray, you MIGHT be better off just buying a pre-made tray for about the exact cost.

-But, if you’re building your own tray to match a desktop (say, a maple desk) then you’re on the right track.
+But if you’re building your tray to match a desktop (say, a maple desk), you’re on the right track.

-Here’s a few great ways to make a custom looking keyboard tray:
+Here are a few great ways to make a custom-looking keyboard tray:

 My Keyboard Tray Combination